 You may even find this dish referred to as a Spanish Tortilla, although is isn't anything like the Mexican tortilla.
 It's also known as a Spanish Omelet, which is just a slight and acceptable variation on the spelling.

 One of the terrific features of the Spanish Omelet is that it actually tastes better cold than hot.
 Which is most likely why it makes a perfect appetizer.
 You can make this Spanish Tapas anywhere from 30 minutes to several hours before serving.
-You can freeze a Spanish Omelette for up to 3 months.
+You can freeze a Spanish Omelet for up to 3 months.

 As Tapas, they can be served with meats, cheeses, olives, sweet peppers, pickled onions, meatballs, nuts and assorted vegetables.